cheddar-lang/Cheesecloth/README.md

 Checking connectivity... done.
 ```

 Now you should be in the Cheesecloth directory.
 Go ahead and install the dependencies using: `npm install` (this may take a while).
-Once all the dependencies are installed, Cheesecloth should automatically be build (compiled) and should be ready to be installed:
+This should install everything

 ```bash
 $ npm install